microsoft/msticpy/docs/source/data_acquisition/DataProv-Kusto-New.rst

 that share the same schema and you want to run the same queries against all of them.

-This is used primarily to support query templates, to match queries to the correct cluster.
+ClusterGroups are used primarily to support query templates, to match queries to the correct cluster.
 See `Writing query templates for Kusto clusters`_ later in this document.